FS-1 on the Apple II (1980) Meigs - FS2000

 Click on logo to open the Old Flight Simulator Vault

-hyperlinks: http://fshistory.simflight.com/ and http://fshistory.simflight.com/fsvault/
+hyperlinks: https://fshistory.simflight.com/ and https://fshistory.simflight.com/fsvault/

 Have fun,